Dr Darren Southee

 Darren has been involved in research related to design and emerging technology across two decades.
 His research record in Printed Electronics and Design is strong with research funding (EU, EPSRC,..) awarded across a range of projects; milestones include the development of printed electronic sensors, batteries and displays and many peer-reviewed journal papers have now been published along with UK and International patents, providing a breakthrough towards the realisation of a fully printed electronic system with printed power.
 He is involved in research relating to Energy Storage (and capture) for smart textiles, peer -reviewed journal papers and a patent have been published and he has ongoing research and strategic interests in Design (and interdisciplinary) Education and also research related to Design Process, NPD and the global nature of Design.

-Darren is an active member of the Design Practice Research Group (Design School) and the Energy Research Lab (Chemistry).
+Darren is an active member of the Design for Digital Fabrication Research Group (Design School) and the Energy Research Lab (Chemistry).